denisos/reviews/ReadMe.md

 - Book reviews are stored in a mongodb collection
 - I use node js as web server to serve pages, handle requests and do mongodb crud
 - I use backbone.js on the frontend along with html, css and jquery
 - This web app is hosted on nodejitsu which also hosts mongodb.
-The app alos runs locally.
+The app also works locally.
 - I also plan to call the Google library api to retrieve more data (e.g. image) for the books.
 Ultimately I want to use a web framework like express but for now any rolling my own as a learning exercise.